 Anahita could never be possible without the help of people in our tribe.
 We need contributors who can help us with testing, finding and fixing bugs, and coding of course.
 Here is a complete guideline of how you can contribute to Anahita.

-Anahita is developed and maintained by rmdStudio Inc. a Vancouver software development company specialized in knowledge sharing cloud and mobile apps for scientific, healthcare, and industrial sectors.
+Anahita is developed and maintained by rmdStudio Inc. a software development company in Vancouver, Canada.
+We develop web and mobile apps for scientific, healthcare, and industrial sectors.